 [Definition: A policy assertion represents a requirement, a capability, or other property of a behavior.]
 A policy assertion [p.8] identifies a behavior that is a requirement or capability of a policy subject [p.8].
-[Definition: A policy subject is an entity (e.g., an endpoint, message, resource, operation) with which a policy [p.10] can be associated.]
-Assertions indicate domain-specific (e.g., security, transactions) semantics and are expected to be defined in separate, domain-specific specifications.
+[Definition: A policy subject is an entity (e.g., an endpoint, message, resource, operation) with which a policy [p.10] can be associated. ] Assertions indicate domain-specific (e.g., security, transactions) semantics and are expected to be defined in separate, domain-specific specifications.

-An assertion MAY indicate that it is an ignorable policy assertion (see 4.4 Ignorable Policy Assertions [p.28]).
-[Definition: An ignorable policy assertion is an assertion that may be ignored for policy intersection (as defined in 4.5 Policy Intersection).]
+An assertion MAY indicate that it is an ignorable policy assertion (see 4.4 Ignorable Policy Assertions [p.29]).
+[Definition: An ignorable policy assertion is an assertion that may be ignored for purposes of determining the compatibility of alternatives in policy intersection in a lax mode (as defined in 4.5 Policy Intersection).]
 By default, an assertion is not ignorable for policy intersection.